AdobeDocs/control-panel.en/help/instances-settings/using/ip-allow-listing-instance-access.md

     * **[!UICONTROL Campaign Console Access]**: The IP addresses will be allowed to connect to the Campaign Client Console.
 Note that Console access is enabled for Marketing instances only.
 Access to MID and RT instance is not permitted and therefore not enabled.
     * **[!UICONTROL AEM connection]**: The specified AEM IP addresses will be allowed to connect to the Marketing instance.
     * **[!UICONTROL External API connection]**: External APIs with the specified IP addresses will be allowed to connect to the Marketing and/or Message Center (RT) instance.
 Note that connection to the console of RT instances is not enabled.

-        >[!NOTE]
-        >
-        >If you are using an instance with an hybrid hosting model, you will only be able to add IP addresses in “External API Connection” for RT Instance.

     ![](assets/ip_whitelist_acesstype.png)